raul-gracia/raul-gracia/README.md

 # Software Engineer

-I'm a senior software engineer with **10+ years** of experience, who is able to work alongside other talented IT professionals in creating websites to the very highest standards.
+I'm a senior software engineer with 10+ years of experience, who is able to work alongside other talented IT professionals in creating websites to the very highest standards.

+Currently working with:
+- Ruby On Rails
+- Elixir
+- Phoenix and LiveView and Livebook
+- Tailwindcss

 ## Social Media
 [![LinkedIn](https://img.shields.io/badge/Linkedin-%230A66C2.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/raulgracialario)